opencog/cogserver/opencog/cogserver/proxy/README.md

  * Implement a caching read-through node, so that read requests hit the disk only the first time, and subequent reads do not go to disk a second time.

-### Issues
- * The ReadThruProxy cannot proxy queries for `cog-node` and `cog-link` because there is no `StorageNode` API that allows for an existance query.
-Unclear if this needs to be "fixed" or if it is OK as-is.

 -----